Upcoming Changes to Lists

 Sounds like Phase 4, I think.
 Would it maybe make sense to include these layers in a legend until Phase 4 can happen then?
 Should I redo the feature request?
 Seems like everything on a map should be included in the legend.

-Posted by keirmorse over 2 years ago
+Posted by keirmorse about 3 years ago

 Yes if you're requesting something that doesn't need to be entangled with replacing place checklists than please make a feature request on the forum.